mmeyer2k/dcrypt/README.md

 A library of essential encryption functions for PHP.
 To see dcrypt in action, check out the [demo](http://mmeyer2k.github.io/dcrypt).

 # Installation
-Add the following to the require-dev section of your composer.json file, then run `composer install`.
+Add the following to the require section of your composer.json file, then run `composer install`.
 ```
 "mmeyer2k/dcrypt": "dev-master"
 ```